mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Remote Experiment Tracking with MLflow Tracking Server
 ======================================================

-In this tutorial, you will learn how to set up MLflow Tracking environment for team development using :ref:`MLflow Tracking Server <tracking_server>`.
+In this tutorial, you will learn how to set up MLflow Tracking environment for team development using the :ref:`MLflow Tracking Server <tracking_server>`.

 There are many benefits to utilize MLflow Tracking Server for remote experiment tracking:

 * **Collaboration**: Multiple users can log runs to the same endpoint, and query runs and models logged by other users.
-* **Sharing Results**: The tracking server also serves :ref:`tracking_ui` endpoint, where team members can easily explore each other's results.
+* **Sharing Results**: The tracking server also serves a :ref:`tracking_ui` endpoint, where team members can easily explore each other's results.
 * **Centralized Access**: The tracking server can be run as a proxy for the remote access for metadata and artifacts, making it easier to secure and audit access to data.

-How it works?
+How does it work?
 =============

-The following picture depicts the architecture of using remote MLflow Tracking Server with PostgreSQL and S3
+The following picture depicts the architecture of using a remote MLflow Tracking Server with PostgreSQL and S3

 .. figure:: ../../_static/images/tracking/scenario_5.png
     :align: center